chadgauth/portfolio/src/content/blog/git-good.md

 handleVideoEvent('pause');
 ```

-This way, he explained, you avoid repeating the same logic and makes any future changes like adding error handling easier.
+"By avoiding duplication," the Colonel lectured, "you streamline the logic and make any future changes, like adding error handling, easier.
+Get to it!"

-### Lesson 3: Excessive Commenting
+### Drill 3: Clear Naming, or It's Push-Ups for You!

-"Dr. Gitgood," Professor CodeWise began, "Your code should be the star of the show, not the comments accompanying it."
+"Dr. GitGood," Colonel CodeWise roared, "Your code should be the star of the show, not the comments.
+What's this?"
+He pointed at a line of code.

 ```javascript
 // This variable stores the video quality setting.
 It's important because